Types of Counseling

 Here are the most popular types of counseling specialties explained.

-Read below to learn about the different kinds of counseling: marriage and family, career, mental health, substance abuse counseling, and more.
+Continue reading to learn about the different kinds of counseling careers and specialties you can study and practice: marriage and family therapy, career counseling, mental health counseling, substance abuse counseling, and more.

 “Counseling” is a very broad category that encompasses many opportunities in any number of counseling subfields.